 VIEW DETAILS Is it true that the odds of winning the lottery are worse than being killed by lightning?

 If you don’t go out in thunderstorms, the chance of being killed by lightning is about zero.
 If you don’t buy lottery tickets, your chance of winning the lottery is absolutely zero.
-We recommend you buy a few lottery tickets a year and that you don’t go out in thunderstorms.

 VIEW DETAILS Where can I watch the live draw?